foundriesio/docs/source/index.rst

 * Advanced use cases and technical details are in the :ref:`Reference Manual <ref-manual>`.

-* For adding support for a machine not already supported by the FoundriesFactory platform, see the :ref:`ref-pg`.

 .. toctree::
    :maxdepth: 2
    :caption: Getting Started